for the year ended 30 June 2016

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.

 In our opinion, the consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of Assore Limited as at 30 June 2016, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa.

 OTHER REPORTS REQUIRED BY THE COMPANIES ACT

-As part of our audit of the financial statements for the year ended 30 June 2015, we have read the Audit and Risk Committee’s report, the Company Secretary’s certificate and the Directors’ report for the purpose of identifying whether there are material inconsistencies between these reports and the audited financial statements.
+As part of our audit of the financial statements for the year ended 30 June 2016, we have read the Audit and Risk Committee report here, and the Company secretary’s certificate on here for the purpose of identifying whether there are material inconsistencies between these reports and the audited financial statements.
 These reports are the responsibility of the respective preparers.
 Based on reading these reports we have not identified material inconsistencies between these reports and the audited financial statements.
 However, we have not audited these reports and accordingly do not express an opinion on these reports.